pr4aveen/tp/docs/UserGuide.md

 ## Time Tracking

-You can track the time you spend working on a project by starting a timer when you start working, and then stopping the timer once you finish.
+You can track the time you spend working on a project or task by starting a timer when you start working, and then stopping the timer once you finish.

 Momentum remembers each timer that you start/stop and uses this information to calculate statistics.

 ### Starting a Timer for a Project: `start`

-Format: `/start PROJECT_ID`
+Format: `/start ID`

-* Starts a timer for the project at the specified `PROJECT_ID`.
+* Starts a timer for the project or task at the specified `ID`.
-* Only 1 timer can be running for a project at any time.
+* Only 1 timer can be running for each project or task at any time.
 * The id refers to the id number shown in the displayed project list.
 * The id **must be a positive integer** 1, 2, 3, …​